samhuk/ts-npm-ui-package-template/README.md

 # ts-npm-ui-package-template

-This is a template repository for a Typescript NPM package for one or more UI component.
+This is a template repository for a Typescript NPM package for one or more UI components.
 It contains Typescript, ESLint, Jest and VSCode integrations with an ultra-fast hot-reloading demo site to showcase your delightful creations.

 If you instead desire a full web application template, see [tree-starter](https://github.com/samhuk/tree-starter).
 If you instead desire a non-UI Typescript NPM package template, see [ts-npm-package-template](https://github.com/samhuk/ts-npm-package-template).